Nissan board says chief has resigned, successor to be named

 Nissan will seek a repayment of the damages, Kimura said.

-The board said about 10 candidates are being considered as a replacement for Saikawa.
+The board said about 10 candidates are being considered for Saikawa's replacement.
 They did not identify them, but said outsiders and non-Japanese are on the list.
 Until a successor is decided, Chief Operating Officer Yasuhiro Yamauchi will serve as interim chief, the board said.

 Saikawa has not been charged.